lop-Louis/northbook/docs/changelog/state/web-frontend.md

 lagging_metric: m-decision-hit-rate
 release_tag: site-v2025.11
 list_label: >
-  Snapshot of where the frontend chapter pilot stands today across lanes, stewards, and the live signals.
+  Snapshot of where the frontend chapter stands today across lanes, stewards, and the live signals.
 ---

-This page gives a simple picture of where the **web frontend chapter** is right now for the Northbook pilot.
+This page gives a simple picture of where the **web frontend chapter** is right now for Northbook.

 It is meant to answer three questions:

-1. What are we currently testing in chapter ops?
+1. What are we currently focusing on in chapter ops?
-2. Who and what is in play for this pilot?
+2. Who and what is in play right now?
 3. Where should I look before I walk into a chapter ops conversation?

-There is no full playbook here on purpose.
 This is a small, honest slice of how we are currently running.

 <PageCTA />